 As our flight nears Bhutan, we can enjoy amazing views of the Himalayas including the sacred Jumolhari and Jichu Drake peaks.
 At the airport, we will be greeted by a representative from Himalayan Glacier who will take us to our hotel.
 Today, we will visit Rinpung Dzong which was built in 1646 and now houses the district Monastic Body and government administrative offices of Paro Dzongkhag.
 We will also visit Kichu Lhakhang, the oldest temple in the country and Drugyal Dzong, built in 1646 to commemorate Bhutan's victory over Tibetan invaders during the 1600s.
 Overnight in Paro.

-After breakfast, we hike for around 4 -5 hours to and back Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery.
+After breakfast, we hike for 4 -5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
 Guru Rinpoche (spiritual master) is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
-Lunch will be served in the Cafeteria Restaurant, located about halfway up on the mountain.
-The monastery is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
-After touring the beautiful monastery we hike back to Paro and spend the night there.
+Lunch will be served in the Cafeteria Restaurant, located about halfway up the mountain.
+After having explored the monastery, we hike down to the valley floor and return to Paro and spend the night.

 First we are going to drive to the point where we start our trek to Jele Dzong.
 From there, we hike for a short while (around an hour) to the Dzong.
 The trail ascends gently through a forest before reaching our campsite.
 Above the camp on top of the hill is Jele Dzong.
 From here, the Paro valley can be seen with snow-capped mountains as its back drop.
 Built in the 15th century, Jele dzong is mostly in ruins but there is a Lhakhang (Buddhist Temple) with the statute of Buddha Sakyamuni.
 Overnight camp at 3,480m.